 The lunch was in a buffet style with a variety of choices from Asian to Western.
 On our way back, we stopped at the roadside for a while to look at the view of the famous terraced rice paddies before resuming our tour to Bali Paulina Coffee Plantations.

-If you love the taste of the coffees, you can purchase one and bring it back home.
-The coffee Luwak selling price is RP400,000 for 100grams.
+If you love the taste of the coffee, you can purchase one and bring it back home.
+The coffee Luwak selling price is RP400,000 for 100 grams.

-Throughout the journey, we saw plenty of woods carving handicraft stores on the roadside which offered many types of design from holy figurines to the naughty one.
+Throughout the journey, we saw plenty of wood carving handicraft stores on the roadside which offered many types of designs from holy figurines to the naughty ones.

-Due to heavy traffic, we canceled our last tour to the Monkey forest and headed back to the hotel.
+Due to heavy traffic, we cancelled our last tour of the Monkey Forest and headed back to the hotel.

 On Christmas Day, we went to Petitenget Bar & Restaurant for breakfast and walked along Seminyak beach, after that, we went to Potato Head Beach Club for a few drinks.